DerekK01/Arduino-Remote-Car/README.md

 # Arduino-Remote-Car
-2017 Year 10 Robotic project by Derek Kwan
+Robotic project by Derek Kwan

 Created in Arduino IDE with C++